richardmleggett/MARTi/docs/source/installationbyhand.rst

 #.
 The marti_gui script inside the bin directory is used to launch MARTi GUI.
 Open this in a text editor and change line 4 to point to the location of the ``gui`` directory e.g.:

    ``MARTI_DIR=/Users/leggettr/Documents/github/MARTi/gui``

 #.
-The GUI also requires the ``marti_engine_options.txt``.
-If you've already copied this to your home directory for the MARTi Engine then you can skip this step.
-Otherwise, copy it to your home directory, type:

-   ``cp bin/marti_engine_options.txt ~/``

-   This file contains the locations of some important directories and you will need to update these for your system installation:

-   * TaxonomyDirectory - the location of NCBI taxonomy data (i.e. the directory containing nodes.dmp and names.dmp).
-   * MinKNOWRunDirectory - path to the directory containing sequencing runs to be analysed by MARTi.
-The data for each run directory within the MinKNOWRunDirectory should be in fastq format inside a directory called ``fastq_pass``, ``pass``, or ``fastq``.
-For example, if your MinKNOWRunDirectory is set to the following: ``/Users/peeln/Documents/data`` and you want to analyse a run called ``Flongle_run_11102022`` then the full path to the pass read data for that sample could look something like this: ``/Users/peeln/Documents/data/Flongle_run_11102022/20221011_1041_X2_AMT909_e26da2dd/fastq_pass`` or simply: ``/Users/peeln/Documents/data/Flongle_run_11102022/pass``
-   * MARTiSampleDirectory - the location of a directory that contains, or will contain, MARTi output data.
-The MARTi GUI will monitor this directory for results to display.

-#.
 Then install the GUI server dependencies by running the following command from inside the gui/UI/ directory (e.g. ``cd gui/UI``) :